 “I’d have to agree,” Ducky said.
 “According to the AMA an overdose of that drug is non-reversible in guides.
 They spend the rest of their life in a coma and any attempt to bring them out is fatal.”

-“Spike healed his guide,” Tony said, “and he’s still doing it.”
+“Spike kept Xander from having a synaptic cascade,” Tony said, “and he’s still doing it.”

 “That is one very talented sentinel,” McGee said.